thpoll83/PolyKybd/README.md

     | 9     | VDD       | 27    | VCOMH  |
     | 10~12 | BS0~BS2   | 28    | VCC    |
     | 13    | CS#       | 29    | VLSS   |

+    If you don't need the status displays, you can close the display cut-out with the dummy holder: [Dummy Display Holder](parts/display_holder_dummy_r1.stl)

 * Compatible key switches - 72 pieces.
 I will compile a list of compatible switches, for now please take a look at my ko-fi post for that: [https://ko-fi.com/post/More-Key-Switch-Testing-While-Waiting-For-The-Asse-B0B8HX1HW](https://ko-fi.com/post/More-Key-Switch-Testing-While-Waiting-For-The-Asse-B0B8HX1HW)
 * Key Stems - 72 pieces, can be 3D printed (I highly recommend using an SLA printer).
 There are 3 different profiles available here.
 You can also modify the source file an make your own profile.
 If you take the STLs, make sure to always grab the latest version.